-- 4 hours--Prereq.: 2644 and at least twelve hours additional biology. - Denotes a Liberal Arts course.
+4 hours--Prereq.: 2644 and at least twelve hours additional biology.

 Identification and ecology of fresh water invertebrates.
 Lecture, laboratory, and field.

 BIOL 5313 Microbiology and Man

 3 hours--A survey of the microorganisms, their form, function, and importance in personal and community health and ecology.
 This course designed primarily as general education for graduate students.